+Supporting References

-Supporting References Reference Identification Reference Name Required Primary ATP 3-21.51 Subterranean Operations Yes Yes ATTP 3-06.11 Combined Arms Operations in Urban Terrain Yes No ATP 3-21.10 Infantry Rifle Company Yes No Conditioner The company is conducting exerctions in a live training environment as part of a bettelion
+Reference Identification Required Primary

+ATP 3-21.51 Subterranean Operations Yes Yes

+ATTP 3-06.11 Combined Arms Operations in Urban Terrain Yes No

+ATP 3-21.10 Infantry Rifle Company Yes No

 Conditions: The company is conducting operations in a live training environment as part of a battalion or larger force and receives an OPORD to enter and clear an underground facility at the location and time specified.
 The company is conducting operations at night in a dynamic and complex operational environment against a hybrid threat.
 The intelligence reports indicate that the facility had occupants of unknown hostility to friendly forces.
 The order includes all control measures necessary to control, enter, and clear an underground facility.
 The company has communications with higher, adjacent, and subordinate elements.
 The company has received guidance on the rules of engagement.